 A student's work toward an honors thesis shall be supervised by a faculty member of the Classics department (“the adviser"), who helps the student frame the project and who provides necessary guidance and motivation.
 A student must take the initiative to seek out an appropriate adviser.
 Please consult faculty as early in the junior year as possible.
 The student may seek the assistance of the Department's Honors Coordinator if necessary.
 Course credit for work on the thesis is obtained by enrollment for independent study credit (Classics 399) with the adviser.

 - Procedural Matters

-Students work independently under supervision of the adviser for two quarters (normally enrollment in Classics 399 in the fall and winter of the senior year but, in exceptional circumstances, the winter and spring of the senior year).
-Should a student have concerns about the supervision he or she is receiving, the student should speak with the Department Honors Coordinator, unless the honors adviser is the department’s Honors Coordinator, in which case the student should speak with the Department Chair.
+During the Fall and Winter quarters of the senior year, students enroll in Classics 399 and work independently under supervision of the adviser.
+Should a student have concerns about the supervision he or she is receiving, the student should speak with the Department Honors Coordinator, unless the adviser is the department’s Honors Coordinator, in which case the student should speak with either the Director of Undergraduate Studies or the Department Chair.

 The thesis writer submits at least one substantial portion of the thesis draft by the end of the Fall Quarter of the senior year, and a full draft before spring break.
 The finished thesis manuscript is handed in by the designated due date, which is normally in April.
 Senior honors theses are evaluated on the originality and scope of the research they present, as well as the clarity of the manner in which they are written, organized and argued.

 All honors theses are evaluated as passing or not-passing by the departmental Honors Committee.
 This committee forwards its recommendations to the Weinberg Committee on Undergraduate Academic Excellence, which makes the final decision regarding the award of honors.